AfonsoMatElias/easy/README.md

 ```
 [Download it now](https://cdn.jsdelivr.net/gh/afonsomatelias/easy@2.0.0/easy.js)

-#### Until now, you have it install in your project and you are ready to go!!! 😀
+#### So far, you have it install in your project and you are ready to go!!! 😀

 ## Testing